sensu/sensu-docs/content/sensu-go/5.19/get-started.md

 menu: "sensu-go-5.19"
 ---

-Sensu Go is the flexible monitoring event pipeline designed for container-based and multi-cloud infrastructures.
+[Sensu Go][2] is the flexible monitoring event pipeline designed for container-based and multi-cloud infrastructures.

 Sensu is available as packages, Docker images, and binary-only distributions.
 You can [install the commercial distribution of Sensu Go][15] or [build Sensu from source][16].